jhnbsh/wordlist_mod/README.md

-# wordlist_mod v1.0 Help File
+# wordlist_mod v1.1 Help File

 # Description:
 This python program performs a number of user defined actions that clean/edit a provided wordlist used in dictionary based password cracking.
 The input is a wordlist (dictionary) and the output is the modified wordlist based on the user’s selected actions.

 # Why is this program needed?:
 Information security practitioners and penetration testers generally test authentication systems by attempting to use default or previously compromised credentials.
 Many wordlists found on the open Internet contain common passwords or those exposed in a separate breach.
 Use of the wordlists provides the tester a means of knowing if weak or previously compromised passwords are used on the authentication system.
 This program is useful for modifying such wordlists to remove duplicate items, unnecessary white space, or return only passwords of certain lengths.
-This program has been specifically designed to process extremely large wordlists and has successfully edited a 50Gb file in testing.
+This program was designed for processing extremely large wordlists (in gigabytes) sujbect to the host computer having enough RAM.

 # Disclaimer:
 This program should only be used to test authentication systems for which you own or have been given permission to test.
 Do not use this program to edit wordlists which you intend to use for committing a crime.